cyverse/sftpgo-deploy/README.md

 ./build
 ```

-This builds `sftpgo-deploy` docker image.
+This builds `cyverse_datastore_sftpgo` docker image.
 The docker image is based on `cyverse/sftpgo` image, which is built from `https://github.com/cyverse/sftpgo`.

 ## Start